 13. Do not compare how you feel on the inside to how other people appear on the outside.
 This one is important, so listen up!
 No one is perfect, it is NOT possible!
 Accept yourself, flaws and all.
 You will be blessed with a lifetime of happiness if you can succeed in this one task,

-14. Be you!
+14. Be yourself!
+Just be you!
 Authentically, unapologetically you!
 You are not meant to be anyone other than yourself!
 Embrace your imperfections!
 Embrace your flaws and your quirks!

 Yourself…only a little older and a little wiser! 🙂